melexis/i2c-stick/web-interface/i2c-stick.md

 1. Select the serial port of the i2c-stick.
 1. Enable the chart (transient or spatial)
 1. The `Scan` button will scan the I2C bus for slaves
-1. The `Start` button will start continiously measuring all recognised slaves
+1. The `Start` button will start continuously measuring all recognised slaves
-1. The `Stop` button will stop continiously measuring the slaves
+1. The `Stop` button will stop continuously measuring the slaves
 1. The slaves will appear on the left column.
-1. The `MV` button will initiate a singlee 'Measure Values' action.
+1. The `MV` button will initiate a single 'Measure Values' action.
 1. The terminal let you do other cool stuff, more on this later.

 ## The hardware